amal029/Cgals/README.md

 extracted from the verified models to be compiled with the compcert 'C' compiler, which is a verified 'C' compiler.

-Generating Safety Critical Java (SCJ) code level-0 and level-1 are planned.
+Safety critical Java code can also be generated.

 # INSTALL: